fonnesbeck/pymc_sdss_2024/README.md

 The binder link above should also provide a working environment.

 For those who like to work in VS Code, you can also run Jupyter notebooks from within VS Code.
 To do this, you will need to install the [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter).
 Once this is installed, you can open the notebooks in the `notebooks` subdirectory and run them interactively.

+#### If you are having issues with setting up your environment, please start a thread in the [Discussion forum](https://github.com/fonnesbeck/pymc_sdss_2024/discussions) for this repository.
+Time will also be allocated at the start of the tutorial to help with setup issues.